naifmuazzam/WebsiteStatus/README.md

 # WebStats by KraKeN

-WebStats is my first C program that allows to check the status and response time of a website.
+C program that allows to check the status and response time of a website.
 It utilizes the `ping` command to send a single ICMP echo request packet to the specified website and displays the response time, indicating whether the website is UP or DOWN.

 ## WebStats Features